Jump to:Page Content

 HKS faculty may comply with the OA policy by submitting the author’s final manuscript (i.e. post-peer-reviewed) of all published scholarly articles dated from March 10, 2009 to the present (and/or forthcoming) to the HKS Faculty Research Connection (FRC) via the Submit Publication button, selecting the “Academic Journal/Scholarly Article” radio button on the first submission page.

-A copy of the article, with its corresponding metadata (e.g. journal name, publication date, key words), will then be deposited by designated HKS staff into the Harvard University Open Access repository, DASH (Digital Access to Scholarship at Harvard).
-Articles will be archived in DASH in one of two ways:
+To submit a copy of the article, with its corresponding metadata (e.g. journal name, publication date, key words), into the Harvard University Open Access repository, DASH (Digital Access to Scholarship at Harvard), please email Valerie Weis directly.

 An "author's final manuscript" is the last document that you send the publisher, after the completion of the peer review process, but prior to the final formatting for publication.